ares466/aws-notes/networking/VPN.md

 The result of using *Accelerated S2S VPN* is lower latency, less jitter, and higher throughputs.

 *Accelerated S2S VPN* can be enabled when creating a TGW VPN attachment.
-It is not compatible with VPNS using a VGW.
+It is not compatible with VPNs using a VGW.

 *Accelererated S2S VPN* has a fixed cost plus a transfer fee.